 Craft the perfectly formed tweet

-Think of a sentence you want to express that you can’t possibly fit into 140 characters.
+Think of a sentence you want to express that you can’t possibly fit into 280 characters (or whatever the limit is now!).
 Write it in a tweet, and then edit and rewrite it until it fits the character limit.
 This is a great exercise in clarity, brevity and adapting to the constraints of a format.

 Write a letter